-The Emissions Reduction Fund has three components: crediting, purchasing and safeguarding emissions reductions.
+The Emissions Reduction Fund has three key elements, including crediting, purchasing and safeguarding emissions reductions.

 While the crediting and purchasing elements provide incentives for businesses to reduce their emissions, the safeguard mechanism will ensure that emissions reductions purchased by the government are not offset by significant increases in emissions above business-as-usual levels elsewhere in the economy.

 Under the safeguard mechanism, covered facilities are required to keep their emissions at or below a baseline set by the Clean Energy Regulator.